roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

     With this option checked, dates close to today will be translated into relative terms like "Today", "Yesterday", etc.

 **Refresh**
-    Set the interval where you want the system to check for updates (e.g. for new messages arrived)
+    Set the interval you want the system to check for updates (e.g. for new messages arrived)

 **Interface Skin**
     Choose the visual appearance of the user interface from a selection of themes.